produdez/produdez/README.md

 ## 🌱 What I Do

--   🎨 Building beautiful user experiences with Svelte and Vue.js
+-   🎨 Building beautiful user experiences with Svelte and Tailwind 💯
--   🏗️ Crafting robust backend systems with Laravel
+-   🏗️ Crafting robust backend systems with Laravel, Node or Python
--   🤖 Exploring ML and LLM applications in web development
+-   🤖 Exploring ML and LLM applications in web development, i dabble in Pytorch sometimes 😛️
 -   ✍️ Sharing knowledge and experiences through writing and open source

 ## 🛠️ Tech Stack